folio-labs/folio-order-import-tool/README.md

 * If duplicate PO number error - get the next PO number and try again

 ### What's new?
+* 05-10-2021
+  - build a 2nd war for testing (mvn clean package or mvn clean package -Ptest)

 * 11-16-2020
   - Removed reference to the 001 field.
 Wasn't necessary and was causing an error when it was missing.